abdul-hw/aws-secscan/README.md

 ## Finding Format

-Every finding contains: ID, Severity, Service, Resource, Title, Description, Remediation
+Every finding contains: ID, Severity, Service, Resource, Title, Description, and Remediation

 By using one structure findings remain consistent across AWS services and are easier to display, export, and process.